dsc-courses/dsc10-2026-fa/syllabus.md

 ## 💬 Communication

-This quarter, we’ll be using [Campuswire][campuswirejoin] (join code: 6479) as our course message board.
+This quarter, we’ll be using [Campuswire][campuswirejoin] (join code: 4942) as our course message board.

 If you have a question about anything to do with the course — if you’re stuck on a problem, want clarification on the logistics, or just have a general question about data science — you can make a post on Campuswire.
 If your post includes any part of your solution to a problem (e.g. code), please make your post private; otherwise, please make your post public so that other students can benefit from the interaction.
 You can also post anonymously if you prefer.
+Please avoid directly messaging staff members, and post in the main course feed instead.

 Course staff will regularly check Campuswire and try to answer any questions that you have.
 You’re also encouraged to answer a question asked by another student if you feel that you know the answer – this is a great way to